ats-tandjoeng7/kickstarter-analysis/README.md

 ## About me
 - 👋 Hi, there &smile;.
 My name is Parto Tandjoeng of [Micron Technology, Inc.](https://www.micron.com/).
 - 🌱 I'm interested in knowing more about data analytics, data visualization, and Machine Learning.
 I’m currently trying my best to learn some popular tools, including collaborative tools, and best known methods that are widely used for data analytics and visualization.
-- 👯 Although I'm still new to data analytics, data visualization and ML, this is the first step to move out my comfort zone and learn new things everyday from this intensive training and other cohorts.
+- 👯 Although I'm still new to data analytics, data visualization and ML, this is the first step to move out of my comfort zone and learn new things everyday from this intensive training and other cohorts.
 I’m looking forward to collaborating on some class work and assignments with my cohorts, extremely supportive TAs, and knowledgeable tutors.
 - [[More about my personal reflection]](https://github.com/ats-tandjoeng7/kickstarter-analysis/blob/main/00_prework/Data_Analytics_Reflect_Activity.pdf)

 ## Lessons learned